 ½ cup of rolled oats has 5 grams of fiber.
 1 cup, which is 100 grams has 10 grams of total fiber.
 If you train and are active and want a filling breakfast, eat the 100 grams; this has 382 calories, 7,2 grams fat, 60 grams carbs, and almost 14 grams protein.
 You also get 50% of your daily need for magnesium, phosphorus, and zink.

-If you want to lose weight make your porridge from ½ cup of oats, 0,5 tbsp of chia seeds, and 1 apple cut in pieces, top with cinnamon.
+If you want to lose weight make your porridge from ½ cup of oats, 0,5 tablespoon of chia seeds, and 1 apple cut in pieces, top with cinnamon.
 This has the same amount of total fiber, 10 grams, but fewer calories, only 288 cal.

 Choose whole grains